 One-third of the world's radiata forests are grown in New Zealand and we’re uniquely positioned to offer a sustainably managed plantation resource that is in strong demand around the world.
 Environmental protection and sustainability is embedded in our operations and extends to every facet of our business.

-Trees are the lungs of the planet, absorbing carbon dioxide and producing oxygen.
+Trees are the lungs of our planet, absorbing carbon dioxide and producing oxygen.

 We are working on initiatives to offset and reduce carbon emissions, including the introduction of more fuel efficient harvesting machinery, using heavy purpose trucks so as to reduce the number of trucks on the road and using shipping companies that have modern, more fuel efficient vessels.

-As a measure of its environmental management, Rayonier Matariki Forests subscribes to an independent forest certification scheme, Forest Stewardship Council® (FSC®) and Program for the Endorsement of Forest Certification Standards (PEFC).
+As a measure of its environmental management, Rayonier Matariki Forests subscribe to two independent forest certification schemes, Forest Stewardship Council® (FSC®) and Program for the Endorsement of Forest Certification Standards (PEFC).

 Rayonier Matariki Forests was among the first NZ forestry companies to achieve FSC certification in 1998 and we now hold FSC certification across all our regional operations.